jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 }
 ```

-#### Graph Search
+#### <a id="bfs-vs-dfs-graph"></a>Breadth First Search vs Depth First Search
 - when implementing graph search, check if each node has been visited because graphs have multiple ways to get to the same place whereas trees only have one way
+  - **BFS** better for finding shortest path, while **DFS** better if solutions are farther from the path
+  - **DFS** are often used in simulations of games (and game-like situations in the real world).
+In a typical game you can choose one of several possible actions.
+Each choice leads to further choices, each of which leads to further choices, and so on into an ever-expanding tree-shaped graph of possibilities.

+#### <a id="bfs-graph"></a>Breadth-First Search
-  - **Breadth-First Search**: start at root and go to all neighbors of root before going to their neighbors
+- start at root and go to all neighbors of root before going to their neighbors
 - use queue and store visited
 - better for finding shortest path between nodes

 ```
 // method inside of graph class